gasduster99/sppComp/try1/try1_2.md

 <!--
-ative binomial and beta-binomial models out perform the overdispersed Poisson and binomial models.
+active binomial and beta-binomial models out perform the overdispersed Poisson and binomial models.
 Furthermore, all of the metrics in Table(1) indicate that the beta-binomial model outperforms the negative binomial model.